shunliz/AWS-certificate/aws-netquiz2.md

 2. **Select Private and enter the IDs of those AWS accounts, and click Save.**
 3. Select Public, enter the IDs of those AWS accounts, and click Save.
 4. Select Public, mark the IDs of those AWS accounts as private, and click Save.

+**Question 31**

+Do the Amazon EBS volumes persist independently from the running life of an Amazon EC2 instance?

+1. **Only if instructed to when created**
+2. Yes
+3. No